nodite/dify-oapi2/docs/datasets/dataset-design.md

 ## Overview

 This document outlines the design for implementing comprehensive dataset management functionality in the dify-oapi knowledge_base module.
-The implementation will support 19 dataset-related APIs covering dataset CRUD operations, metadata management, tag management, and retrieval functionality.
+The implementation will support all 19 dataset-related APIs covering dataset CRUD operations, metadata management, tag management, and retrieval functionality.

 ## Design Decisions